dragonfly-science/dragonfly-website/content/news/2012-03-14-reducing-incidental-captures-seabirds-inshore-fish.md

 ago and are now managed using a combination of bycatch reduction devices and fish waste management.

-(See our [Case
-Study](http://www.dragonfly.co.nz/warp-strike.html) on warp strike fatalities in offshore fisheries, and publications on managing trawler waste).
-For longline fisheries, variation in practice amongst inshore vessels means that documentation of current operations is needed first.
+For longline fisheries, variation in practice among inshore vessels means that documentation of current operations is needed first.
 Understanding operational patterns allows the development of seabird bycatch reduction measures that minimise disruption to fishing practices.